aemann01/long_oral_microbiome/README.md

 [![DOI](https://zenodo.org/badge/776010265.svg)](https://zenodo.org/doi/10.5281/zenodo.11396311)

 This repository describes the analysis performed in the paper *Mann et al. 2025.
 HIV Infection and Exposure is Associated with Increased Cariogenic Taxa, Reduced Taxonomic Turnover, and Homogenized Spatial Differentiation for the Supragingival Microbiome.
-In Press*.
+2025*.
 Raw read processing steps and all figure generation/statistical analysis scripts are found in the folders in this repository.
 If you are trying to recreate any of the scripts/analyses described in the paper and run into any trouble, please open an issue!

 ## Setup